asimons04/tesseract/README.md

 Code syntax highlighting in code and inline code blocks.

 ### Distinguished and Sticky Comments
-Mods/Admins can distinguish and sticky their own comments.
-Comments that are distinguished will always display at the top of the comment list regardless of sort order.
+Mods/Admins can distinguish and sticky their own comments (used to be any comment, but _thanks_ Lemmy devs, for breaking that).
+Comments that are distinguished will always display at the top of the comment list regardless of sort order and have a green highlight effect.

 ### Keyword Filtering
 Sick of hearing about a particular topic?
 Add keyword filters to keep posts containg those terms from appearing in your feed.
 By default, keywords are compared case-insensitively, checked as whole-words, and only checked for presence within the post title, body, or embed description.